shivsid1/shivsid1/README.md

 - 🪬 Hi, I’m Shivam 🐻
-- 🔭 I’m currently working on audio & speech separation
 - 🌱 I’m currently learning ...
 R, Python and React.JS
 - 🤝 I’m looking to collaborate on ...
-Data Sci/ML projects
+Data Sci and AI projects
 - 📫 How to reach me ...siddaiya.shivam@gmail.com

 <!---